John F. Kennedy International Airport: Terminal 8

-Terminal 8 is a major Oneworld hub with American operating its hub here.
+Terminal 8 is a major Oneworld hub with American Airlines operating its hub here.
 In 1999, American Airlines began an eight-year program to build the largest passenger terminal at JFK, designed by DMJM Aviation to replace both Terminal 8 and Terminal 9.
+Originally, the terminal was initially planned to house 59 gates and a "check-in area larger than Giants Stadium".
+After budget shortfalls, the final plan eventually resulted in a scaled-down terminal with only 36 gates, and a headhouse with half of the originally modeled footprint.
 The new terminal was built in four phases, which involved the construction of a new midfield concourse and the demolition of old Terminals 8 and 9.
 It was built in stages between 2005 and its official opening in August 2007.
 American Airlines, the third-largest carrier at JFK, manages Terminal 8 and is the largest carrier at the terminal.
-Other Oneworld airlines that operate out of Terminal 8 include British Airways, Cathay Pacific, Finnair, Iberia, Qatar Airways, and Royal Jordanian.
-Star Alliance carrier Ethiopian Airlines, and non-alliance carrier China Southern Airlines also use the terminal.
+Other Oneworld airlines that operate out of Terminal 8 include Alaska Airlines, British Airways, Cathay Pacific, Finnair, Iberia, Japan Airlines, Qantas, Qatar Airways, and Royal Jordanian.
+Non-alliance carriers China Southern Airlines and Hawaiian Airlines also use the terminal.

+In 2019, it was announced that British Airways and Iberia would move into Terminal 8 preceding the demolition of Terminal 7 and that the terminal would be expanded and changed to accommodate more widebody aircraft that British Airways, Iberia and other Oneworld airlines regularly fly to JFK.
+On January 7, 2020, construction began expanding and improving Terminal 8 with construction completed in 2022.
+This construction marked the first phase in the airport's expansion; the terminal had the same number of gates as before, plus four hardstands.
 British Airways began operating some flights out of Terminal 8 on November 17, 2022, while all flights moved from Terminal 7 on December 1, 2022.
-Iberia also moved to Terminal 8 on December 1, and Japan Airlines plans to move to the terminal in May 2023.
+Iberia also moved to Terminal 8 on December 1, while Japan Airlines moved to the terminal on May 28, 2023.
+Hawaiian Airlines began operating from Terminal 8 on April 22, 2025.
+Alaska Airlines also began operating some flights out of the terminal, while remaining flights moved from Terminal 7 in October 2025.

-On January 7, 2020, construction began expanding and improving Terminal 8.
-The construction was completed in 2022.
-This construction is the first phase in an overall plan to renovate JFK airport.

 The terminal is twice the size of Madison Square Garden.
-It offers dozens of retail and food outlets, 84 ticket counters, 44 self-service kiosks, ten security checkpoint lanes, and a U.S. Customs and Border Protection facility that can process more than 1,600 people an hour.
-Terminal 8 has an annual capacity of 12.8M passengers.
+It offers dozens of retail and food outlets, 84 ticket counters, 44 self-service kiosks, ten security checkpoint lanes, and a U.S. Customs and Border Protection facility that can process more than 1,600 people per hour.
+Terminal 8 has an annual capacity of 12.8 million passengers.
 It has one American Airlines Admirals Club and three lounges for premium class passengers as well as frequent flyers (Greenwich, Soho, and Chelsea lounges).